saikrishnags05/Project-for-Data-to-Decisions/Data Cleaning Documentation/GIT_Data-Cleaning.md

 ```

 ![](GIT_Data-Cleaning_files/figure-gfm/unnamed-chunk-7-1.png)<!-- --> In
-the above graph you can understand that most of the people who from Iowa
+the above graph you can understand that most of the people from Iowa
-joining events are **Not Spanish/Hispanic/Latino** most of them are
+that receive services are **Not Spanish/Hispanic/Latino** most of them are
-opting Gambling where as other ethnic_identity groups are attending the
-events like **Mental Health** and **Substance Use** and most of them are
+opting Gambling services where as other ethnic_identity groups are receiving services like **Mental Health** and **Substance Use** and most of them are
 from Zip code 0. ### NE(nebraska)

 ``` r